mar1u50/rcswitch-pi/README.md

 cd rcswitch-pi
 ```
 Open send.cpp and update the variable PIN.
-I'm using BCM GPIO pin 22 and in wiring pi this means PIN=3
+I'm using BCM GPIO pin 22 and in wiring pi this means PIN=3.
+For more information about the mapping between GPIO pins and wiringPi pins please see [wiringPi pins] (http://wiringpi.com/pins/).

-Compile the example program executing `make`.
+Compile the `send` program by running `make`.

+## Usage
 Run `sudo ./send` to print the usage.